-You don’t necessarily need to know how to code in order to launch an eCommerce store but if you do, you could use it to adjust the HTML and CSS on your site’s template, in order to do more customization according to your preference.
+You don’t necessarily need to know how to code to launch an eCommerce store, but if you do, you could use it to adjust the HTML and CSS on your site’s template to do more customization according to your preference.

 Incredibly flexible and top-notch, Magento is a top-tier eCommerce platform used by the likes of Nike and Cisco.
-Yes, it does offer an eCommerce store builder, provides content staging, merchandising, and instant purchasing options, but it offers additional features too.
+Yes, it offers an eCommerce store builder, provides content staging, merchandising, and instant purchasing options, but it offers additional features.

 There are more and more features included in this platform, according to your needs and requirements –order management, inventory management, cloud deployment, business intelligence, and customer service, etc.

-Furthermore, they boast a highly active userbase and posses some fantastic experts, ready to help you out, every step of the way.
+Furthermore, they boast a highly active user base and possess some fantastic experts, ready to help you out every step of the way.
 It would come in handy, though, if you were to possess some web development skills – if not, hire someone who does.

-Creator, Jimdo’s main platform, is quite the type that you’ve probably seen elsewhere as well.
-Its robust editing interface allows you to add, resize, and drag any and all elements that you wish to play with, in order to make your website look its best.
+Creator, Jimbo’s main platform, is quite the type that you’ve probably seen elsewhere as well.
+Its robust editing interface allows you to add, resize, and drag any elements you wish to play with to make your website look its best.